Unsupervised Semantic Segmentation with Self-supervised Object-centric Representations: Experiments

 \subsection{MS COCO Experiments}

-We further evaluated our method on the more challenging COCO dataset~\cite{Lin2014MicrosoftCC}.
+We further evaluated our method on the more challenging COCO dataset~\citep{Lin2014MicrosoftCC}.
 It focuses on object categories that appear in context to each other and has $80$ things categories.
 We transform the instance segmentation masks to category masks by merging all the masks with the same category together.
-Our method is able to discover $54$ categories with more than $2\%$ IoU.
-Among those categories, we obtained an average IoU of $29.4$; see Table~\ref{tab:unsup_coco}.
+Our method is able to discover $34$ categories with more than $20\%$ IoU.
+Among those categories, we obtained an average IoU of $40.7\%$; see \Tab{tab:unsup_coco}.

 Additionally, we studied the transfer properties of \method under a distribution shift.
 To this end, we self-trained our \method model on the PASCAL VOC dataset and then tested this model on the same $20$ classes on the MS COCO dataset.
-All the other classes were treated as background.
-The results in Table~\ref{tab:trasnfer} and qualitatively in Figure~\ref{fig:transfer} show that the transfer situation between datasets is quite different from supervised learning: training on the PASCAL VOC dataset and testing on COCO yields better results than training in-domain on COCO.
+The results in \Tab{tab:trasnfer} show that the transfer situation between datasets is quite different from supervised learning: training on the PASCAL VOC dataset and testing on COCO yields better results than training in-domain on COCO (see \fig{fig:transfer} in Appendix).
 This is because the PASCAL VOC dataset contains more single object images than MS COCO, which makes self-supervised learning on PASCAL VOC easier.
 This indicates that the order in which data is presented plays a role for unsupervised segmentation.
 Starting with datasets that have more single-object bias is advantageous over starting right away with a more complex dataset.